verdaux/BookNotes/Impressors 5.md

 - [ ] There are some truths only the dead know
 - [ ] When there's no more room in hell, the devil himself walks the earth.
 - [ ] Losing a political debate with my cat
+- [ ] There in his arms she became someone else.
+Someone more like herself.